Below are some examples of itemized deductions:

 Deductible taxes that you paid include State and Local Sales Tax Paid, Prior Year 4th Quarter Estimates paid after 12/31, Real Estate Taxes (Non-Business Property), Personal Property (ex: Car Registration).
 State and local income taxes are also deductible.
 If these are listed on your W-2, they will automatically be pulled to your itemized deductions.

 Interest That You Paid

 Interest that you paid includes mortgage interest reported on Form 1098 and other deductible interest and points not reported on Form 1098.

 Gifts to charity include both cash and non-cash gifts.
 If you donated money or property to a qualifying charitable organization, or if you used your personal vehicle for "charitable mileage", you generally can deduct these as itemized deductions.
 However, the IRS will not allow the return to be e-filed if a single non-cash item exceeds $5,000.

-Casualty and Theft Loss (Form 4684) Eliminated beginning tax year 2018
+Casualty and Theft Loss (Form 4684) Limited to Federally Declared Disaster Areas for individual tax returns beginning 2018

 This loss deduction includes both personal and business properties.
 You can deduct losses from fire, storm, shipwreck, or other casualty or theft (for example, larceny, embezzlement, and robbery).
 For more information on this credit please Click here.

 Unreimbursed Employee Business Expense and Form 2106 Eliminated beginning tax year 2018